melezhik/Sparrow6/documentation/development.md

 # Task folders structure

-By default task root folder is a current working directory.
+`task-run` function or s6 cli accepts the first mandatory argument with a path to some directory.

-This is where Sparrow looks for a code when execute a task.
+This is where Sparrow looks for a code ( task.* file ) when executes a task.

-However you can organize a folders structure as you wish:
+Ypi can organize a folders structure as you wish:

     animals/cow/task.raku